A Heath-Jarrow-Morton framework for energy markets: a pragmatic approach

 where $\hat{m}$ and $\hat{v}$ are the sample mean and variance.
 Roughly speaking we can consider the ACF as an estimate of the correlation between the random variables $X(t_{i})$ and $X(t_{i+k})$.
 ACF for the six selected products above are shown in the charts in Figure \ref{fig:ACF_historical_log_ret}.
 For the all of them we do not observe any significant lags in the historical return time series, which means the independence assumption is acceptable in this case.
 Changing the delivery period of the product we get similar results.
 Therefore \Levy\ processes can be used in order to properly model the futures prices.

 Within the classical HJM framework log-returns are assumed to be normally distributed.
-As observed by many authors in most financial markets log-returns are not normally distributed, but their distribution is often skewed and presents heavy tails or fat tails effect.
+As observed by many authors (\citet{BenthKoekebakker05}, \citet{Frestad2007} and \citet{green2006}) in energy markets log-returns are not normally distributed, but their distribution is often skewed and presents heavy tails or fat tails effect.
 Furthermore, the log-returns volatility is not constant but often clusters appear.
 In Figure \ref{fig:density_log_ret} we plot the empirical probability density function of log-returns compared with the normal one fitted on the same set of data as above.
 In all cases we observe that the real log-returns distribution is peaked and presents tails which are heavier than the normal distribution ones.
 Furthermore, all distributions result to be skewed.
 In light of this results, by choosing a normal distribution we might lose some market peculiarities.
 On the other hand, in order to get a simple and stable calibration methodology the hypothesis of normality in log-returns is commonly accepted by practitioners.